 We understand that many of you have been notified by the Kingdom of Saudi Arabia that educational and scholarship programs in Canada have been suspended and that some of you may have received a directive to leave Canada.
 On Aug.
 28, 2018, we received information indicating medical trainees in the PGME program are able to stay in Canada.
-We will continue to provide updates as they are available.
+On October 4, 2018 we were advised that Graduate (Master’s and PhD) students in all academic disciplines who currently hold valid scholarships and whose time-limit for completion of their particular program has not yet expired; and Undergraduate scholarship students in the final year of their Bachelor Programs are eligible to return.
+We strongly recommend that those planning to return do so in Winter Term 2019.

 During this time of potential stress and uncertainty, all students are encouraged to make use of the many accessible resources and supports.
 Please explain that you are a Saudi student when you contact these offices; we are aware of the situation and will be able to help you.